 - Saving 2,900 gallons of water per year for the average family, and 260 billion gallons of water per year nationwide

 - Saving $2.2 billion on our water utility bills nationwide

 - Avoiding $2.6 billion in energy costs for heating water nationwide

 - Saving the amount of electricity it takes to power the average family’s home for 13 days and reduce their annual water and energy costs by more than $70

 - Enough electricity to power a 60-watt light bulb for eight hours, with every shower

-To kick off this new campaign, WaterSense has released this small infographic for sharing via social media and blogs.
+To kick off this new campaign, WaterSense has released this small infographic.
+All for sharing via social media and blogs.
 You can also join this important conversation on energy and water effiency with the hashtag #ShowerBetter.